tanwanjern/maybank-place-finder/README.md

    - Responsive layout for both desktop and mobile

 6. **Code Structure**:
-   - Organized into clear component structure
+   - Organized with custom hooks for reusable logic
-   - Clean separation of concerns and reusable components
+   - Clean separation of concerns with marker management
+   - Type-safe implementations throughout the codebase

 ## Technical Stack